jimken123/soda/docs/connectors/singer.md

 ---
-description: Sequence connector for Singer.
-Allows Sequence to act as a singer target, receiving data from any of the 100+ singer taps.
+description: Phoenix connector for Singer.
+Allows Phoenix to act as a singer target, receiving data from any of the 100+ singer taps.
 ---

 # Singer Connector

-The Sequence Singer Connector allows users to import data from a [Singer](https://www.singer.io/) tap.
+The Phoenix Singer Connector allows users to import data from a [Singer](https://www.singer.io/) tap.

 This connector has [Steps](/steps/Singer) to: